-\textbf{(C1) Understanding of manifold intents}. ``\textit{How to precisely understand a range of intents coupled within a news article?}” Naturally, a news article can be created with a range of intents; they may differ across articles.
-For example, a weather forecast news aims to achieve multiple intents: (intent \#1) to provide weather information and (intent \#2) to improve public interest, but not intend (intent \#3) to persuade people to adopt specific opinions.
-On the other hand, a political news may aim to (intent \#1) provide information about a new policy and (intent \#3) persuade people to (dis)agree with the policy, but it may not be interested in (intent \#2) improving public interest.
-Hence, \textit{it is critical to disentangle these coupled intents} within a news article, thereby precisely understanding each of them in the news representation process.
+\textbf{(C1) Comprehension of manifold intents}.
+Naturally, a news article can be created with a range of intents; they may differ across articles.
+For example, a weather forecast news aims to achieve multiple intents: (intent \#1) to provide weather information and (intent \#2) to improve public interest, but does not (intent \#3) to persuade people.
+On the other hand, a political news may aim (intent \#1) to provide information about a new policy and (intent \#3) to persuade people to (dis)agree with the policy, but may not be interested in (intent \#2) public interest.
+Hence, \textit{it is critical to precisely comprehend each of intents coupled with a news article}.

-\textbf{(C2) Differentiation of varying post-read preferences}. ``\textit{How to differentiate news articles with varying post-read preferences in users’ click history?}” The news consumption process is as follows: a user clicks a news article if its \textit{title} aligns with the user’s interest; (Case \#1) if the news \textit{content} also aligns with the user’s interest, the user is happy to read it (i.e., high post-read preference); (Case \#2) Otherwise, the user is disappointed and closes it quickly (i.e., low post-read preference).
-In both cases, however, news articles are included in the user's click history; the articles that users are unlikely to prefer after clicking (i.e., Case \#2) can lead to inaccurate user interest modeling.
-Therefore, \textit{it is necessary to differentiate news articles with different post-read preferences}, and reflect such differences in the news representation process.
-Although a handful existing works~\cite{wu2020cprs, wu2022feedrec, gong2022tcar, liu2020hypernews} have attempted to alleviate this challenge by incorporating additional user feedback information, such as content reading time, such information may not be always available and reliable in real-world scenarios~\cite{wu2019npa, wu2019nrms, an2019lstur, wu2019naml, wu2019tanr, wang2020fim}, limiting its applicability and reliability.
+\textbf{(C2) Differentiation of varying post-read preferences}.
+The news consumption process is as follows: a user clicks a news article if its \textit{title} aligns with the user’s interest; (Case \#1) if the news \textit{content} also aligns with her interest, she is happy to read it (i.e., high post-read preference); (Case \#2) Otherwise, she is disappointed and closes it quickly (i.e., low post-read preference).
+In both cases, however, news articles are included in her click history; the articles that she is unlikely to prefer after clicking can cause inaccurate user modeling.
+Therefore, \textit{it is necessary to differentiate news articles with different post-read preferences}.

 \textbf{(C3) Cold-start user problem}.
 The \textit{cold-start user problem} refers to the challenge of providing personalized recommendations to \textit{new users} for whom the recommender system has little information.
 Since most existing news recommender systems rely on users' historical clicked news~\cite{wu2019npa, wu2019nrms, wu2019naml, qi2021hierec, mao2022digat, kim2022cast, liu2020hypernews}, it is challenging to capture new users' interests and make reliable recommendations to them.
 Thus, \textit{it is essential to capture cold-start users' interests by using a small amount of their historical information}.